 This is a complete meal when served over Jasmine rice topped with lime wedges, fresh cilantro, fresh basil, sliced scallions, chopped peanuts, and Thai red chile.

 For a lower-calorie option, we sometimes serve this over cauliflower rice.
 Trader Joe’s frozen cauli rice is our favorite!
+Be sure to check out more of our favorite salmon rice bowl recipes, they make such an easy weeknight dinner option!

 You’re going to love the bold flavors in this easy weeknight curry, I just know it!